 Of course, not all economic structures lend themselves to decentralizing.
 For instance, we could not, due to scales of economy, return to a multitude of automakers such as we had in the 1920s.
 But those industries that lend themselves to decentralizing are more numerous than a cursory thought might otherwise suggest.

-Aiming for the establishment of decentralized economies is not to suggest a dismantling of globalized markets: Realistically, this is unobtainable, at least in the immediate future (yet as it stands at present, globalization heavily depends upon fossil fuels for its continued existence, a tenuous basis at best).
+Aiming for the establishment of decentralized economies is not to suggest a dismantling of globalized markets: Realistically, this is unobtainable, at least in the immediate future (yet as it stands at present, globalization heavily depends upon fossil fuels for its continued existence, a tenuous basis at best when looking into the future).
 Any idea of a complete deconstruction of global markets would be undesirable, for this surely hampers the use of local businesses competing in global markets, i.e., the “lobal” economy.
 Decentralized capitalism, however, most certainly could arrest the self-induced decay of centralized capitalism… by re-establishing small- and medium-sized firms within local, regional, and lobal economies.

 The alternative is to maintain the status quo which will segue into centralized capitalism eating itself.
 At this point we will witness ourselves grow thinner from starvation due to the continued precipitous growth in ineffectiveness or, more likely, witness social violence breaking out in waves, the scale of which human history has yet to witness.